KaiyueSun98/T2V-CompBench/README.md

 The output will be a CSV file named f"{mymodel}_object_interactions_score.csv" in the "../csv_output_object_interactions" directory.
 The video name, prompt, and score for each text-video pair will be recorded in the columns named of "name","prompt", "Score".

+**Evaluate Your Own Videos**

+To evaluate your own videos, prepare the evaluation videos and prompt or metadata files similar to the provided examples.
+Follow the same steps to run the evaluation codes.